BTBurke/caddy-jwt/README.md

 **Authorization Middleware for Caddy**

-This middleware implements an authorization middleware for [Caddy](https://caddyserver.com) based on JSON Web Tokens (JWT).
+This middleware implements an authorization layer for [Caddy](https://caddyserver.com) based on JSON Web Tokens (JWT).
 You can learn more about using JWT in your application at [jwt.io](https://jwt.io).

 ### Syntax